wso2/puppet-as/README.md

 # WSO2 Application Server Puppet Module

-This repository contains the Puppet Module for installing and configuring WSO2 AS on various environments.
-It supports multiple versions of WSO2 AS.
-Configuration data is managed using [Hiera](http://docs.puppetlabs.com/hiera/1/).
-Hiera provides a mechanism for separating configuration data from Puppet scripts and managing them in a separate set of YAML files in a hierarchical manner.
+This repository contains the Puppet Module for installing and configuring WSO2 Application Server.
+Configuration data can be managed either using the site manifest or [Hiera](http://docs.puppetlabs.com/hiera/1/).
+Hiera provides a mechanism for separating configuration data from Puppet manifests and managing them in a separate set of YAML files in a hierarchical manner.

 ## Supported Operating Systems